Camp Oasis FAQ

 How does the camper application process work?

-Once you have submitted the entire on-line application, you will receive a confirmation email along with some paper application forms, which must be downloaded, completed by the designated parties, and mailed to the designated Camp Office.
+Once you have submitted the on-line portion of the application, you will receive a confirmation email containing additional hard copy forms which must be downloaded, completed by the designated parties, and then submitted to CCFA's National Office.

 Applications must be received by the specified deadline, and are only considered complete once all of the required hard copy forms have been received.